cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

   ![](agc-appmessaging/am-logcat.png)

-- Creating an In-App Message in the AppGallery Connect console, please Refer to AGC - App Messaging document [Creating an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-create)
+- Creating an In-App Message in the AppGallery Connect console, please refer to AGC - App Messaging [Creating an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-create) documentation for details.

-- Obtain the anonymous application identifier (AAID obtained previously) of the test device and set the in-app message to a test message. please Refer to AGC - App Messaging document [https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug).
+- Obtain the anonymous application identifier (AAID obtained previously) of the test device and set the in-app message to a test message. please refer to AGC - App Messaging document [https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug) documentation for details.

 - Run the project on a phone again, if the pop-up message appears, which means the integrate is successful.